Areas to Apply

 -

-Faculty Position in Software Engineering
+Faculty Position in Sustainable Construction

-The Pontificia Universidad Católica de Chile, one of the leading academic institutions in Latin America, ranked first in QS Latin America University Ranking 2022, invites outstanding candidates for a full-time faculty position in the area of Software Engineering at the Department of Computer Science.
+The School of Engineering at the Pontificia Universidad Católica de Chile, one of the leading engineering academic institutions in Latin America, invites outstanding candidates for a full-time faculty position in the area of Sustainable Construction at the Department(s)1 of Construction Engineering and Management.
+Although this call is initially intended for candidates at the Assistant Professor level, exceptional applications at the Associate Professor level are also welcome.

 Duties